Kiana-Jafari/Which-Debts-Are-Worth-the-Bank-Effort/README.md

 Welcome!
 This notebook examines how different strategies used by a bank to recover debts work.
 It uses a statistical method to find out if the extra money spent on higher recovery efforts is worth it.
 The analysis involves looking at the data, using statistical models, and creating visuals to clearly show the financial impact of different recovery levels.

 This notebook:
-- Led data analysis on debt recovery strategies, enhancing the understanding of cost-benefit relationships
+- Enhanced understanding of cost-benefit relationships by analyzing data on debt recovery strategies
 - Conducted regression discontinuity analysis, identifying key thresholds where additional recovery efforts are financially beneficial
 - Developed detailed visualizations and statistical models to illustrate the impact of different recovery strategies on bank revenues
 - Validated findings through comprehensive data examination, ensuring robust and actionable insights for improving bank recovery processes